-License (specify):

 Medicare/Medicaid Home Health Agency

-Certificate (specify):

-Other Standard (specify):

-Must meet the requirements outlined in section C-2(f Must meet DCH enrollment criteria.
-Must demonstrate compliance with DCH Policy and
+Must demonstrate compliance with DCH Policy and Procedure Manual for the applicable service.

-Verification of Provider Qualifications Entity Responsible for Verification:

-Medicaid Agency through the DCH Division of Heal Enrollment. thcare Facilities Regulations and Provider
+Medicaid Agency through the DCH Division of Healthcare Facilities Regulations and Provider Enrollment.

-Frequency of Verification:

-Upon enrollment, recertification, and on an as needed d basis as indicated by audit.
+Upon enrollment, recertification, and on an as needed basis as indicated by audit.

-State laws, regulations and policies referenced in the specification the Medicaid agency or the operating agency (if applicable) •
+State laws, regulations and policies referenced in the specification are readily available to CMS upon request through the Medicaid agency or the operating agency (if applicable).

-Service Type: Other Service
+Other Service

-As provided in 42 CFR §440.180(b)(9), the State requests t specified in statute.
-Service Title: he authority to provide the following additional service no
+As provided in 42 CFR §440.180(b)(9), the State requests the authority to provide the following additional service not specified in statute.

 Skilled Nurses Services (SNS)

-HCBS Taxonomy:

 Category 1: Sub-Category 1:

 Category 2: Sub-Category 2:

-Category 3: □□□□□□□□□□□□□□□□□□□□□□□□□□□□□□□□□□□□□
+Category 3: Sub-Category 3:

+Service Definition (Scope):

-Category 4: Sub-Category 4: Complete this part for a renewal application or a new waiver that replaces an existing waiver.
-Select one:
+Category 4: Sub-Category 4:

-Service is included in approved waiver.
-There is no change in service specifications.

-Service is included in approved waiver.
-The service specifications have been modified.